Residence in the College is offered on the basis of merit and potential.

 We have updated our application system with all applications now being taken online.
 If you have an incomplete application in our old system, please commence a new application online.

 Fill the online application form, at the link below.
 Please note an application fee is payable at the conclusion of the online process.
-For more information please see fees and charges.
+For more information please see Fees and Charges 2020.

 Applications should be made directly to the College.
 St Paul’s does not share applications with other University of Sydney colleges.